Where Aliens Attacked in the Independence Day Movie

 After all, Independence Day isn’t just a beloved historical day in American history… it’s also a 1996 blockbuster that grossed over $817 million in ticket sales and eventually led to this fandom Wiki (which also looks like it’s straight out of 1996).

 In the film, aliens use Earth satellites to signal to each other, which allows them to coordinate an attack and destroy our planet by (spoiler alert!) blowing a lot of stuff up.
 There’s much turmoil over the course of the epic 2.5 hour movie.
 The aliens are vicious, the Statue of Liberty ends up face-down in the New York Harbor, and it seems all hope is lost!
 But then satellite technician David Levinson (Jeff Goldblum) and Captain Steven Hiller (Will Smith) combine forces to upload a virus into the Earth’s satellites to infect the alien mothership and save the day.
 Would you expect anything less from the shining stars that are Jeff and Will?

 In the extremely unlikely event that Earth satellites are hijacked for alien takeover, we’ll be ready.
 Brainy, Jeff Goldblum-ish characters are on staff at Planet, ready and willing to upload a virus should the day come.
 (Just kidding.)

 Below, you’ll find Planet satellite imagery showing the cities and landmarks where some of the most notable, explosive scenes in the movie take place.

 Happy Independence Day!

 P.S.
 Aliens, if you’re reading this: Please don’t blow up the Earth.
 Just watch Independence Day.
 It will be just as satisfying.
-Probably more so, to be honest.
+Probably more so.
 It is a classic.